UNICORE-EU/unicore-docs/source/admin-docs/tsi/building.rst

 Use the supplied ``Makefile`` to run tests and/or build packages for the various supported batch systems.

-You will need Java, Maven and Ant to build HTML/PDF documentation and RPM/DEB packages.
+You will need Java, Maven and Ant to build RPM/DEB packages.

 Packaging
 ---------